nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

 #.
 Configure the number of scan filters based on the Bluetooth address (:kconfig:`CONFIG_BT_SCAN_ADDRESS_CNT`).
    The value must be equal to the number of Bluetooth bonds.
    The number of Bluetooth bonds is defined by the :kconfig:`CONFIG_BT_MAX_PAIRED` Kconfig option.
-   The |ble_scan| module uses the Bluetooth address filters to look for bonded peripherals.
+   The |ble_scan| uses the Bluetooth address filters to look for bonded peripherals.
 #.
 Configure the number of scan filters based on the Bluetooth name (:kconfig:`CONFIG_BT_SCAN_NAME_CNT`).
-   The |ble_scan| module uses Bluetooth name filters to look for unbonded peripherals.
+   The |ble_scan| uses Bluetooth name filters to look for unbonded peripherals.
    The value must be equal to the number of peripheral types the nRF Desktop central connects to.
    The peripheral type may be either a mouse or a keyboard.
 #.
 If you want to limit the number of attempts to connect to a device, you can enable the connection attempt filter with the :kconfig:`CONFIG_BT_SCAN_CONN_ATTEMPTS_FILTER` Kconfig option.